bomonike/bomonike.github.io/waf.md

 However the number of attackers can also increase.
 In a DDoS (Distributed Denial of Service) attack, hackers use thousands of devices that have been compromised to direct traffic toward a single site.

+In late March 2015, China directed its botnet (dubbed "Great Canon") toward GitHub (a web-based code hosting service) as well as GreatFire (a service dedicated to monitoring websites blocked by China).

 ## Mitigation: Upgrade the Tech